mahynski/pychemauth/docs/quickstart.rst

 .. image:: _static/colab_example.gif

-Below is the code that accompanies the gif above.

 How can you upload your data so you can access it from your Drive?
 There are 2 options.
 The first involves uploading the file(s) directly to this particular runtime instance.
 If you are concerned about controlling